Aliases for ZFP57 Gene

 The protein encoded by this gene is a zinc finger protein containing a KRAB domain.
 Studies in mouse suggest that this protein may function as a transcriptional repressor.
 Mutations in this gene have been associated with transient neonatal diabetes mellitus type 1 (TNDM1).[provided by RefSeq, Sep 2009]

 GeneCards Summary for ZFP57 Gene

-Binds to a 5-TGCCGC-3 consensus sequence and recognizes the methylated CpG within this element (By similarity).
 Transcription regulator required to maintain maternal and paternal gene imprinting, a process by which gene expression is restricted in a parent of origin-specific manner by epigenetic modification of genomic DNA and chromatin, including DNA methylation.
-Acts by controlling DNA methylation during the earliest multicellular stages of development at multiple imprinting control regions.
+Acts by controlling DNA methylation during the earliest multicellular stages of development at multiple imprinting control regions (ICRs) (PubMed:18622393, PubMed:30602440).
+Acts together with ZNF445, but ZNF445 seems to be the major factor in human early embryonic imprinting maintenance.
+In contrast, in mice, ZFP57 plays the predominant role in imprinting maintenance (PubMed:30602440).
 Required for the establishment of maternal methylation imprints at SNRPN locus.
 Acts as a transcriptional repressor in Schwann cells.
+Binds to a 5'-TGCCGC-3' consensus sequence and recognizes the methylated CpG within this element (By similarity).